learn-co-students/dumbo-web-091619/13-intro-to-sinatra/README.md

 Intro to Sinatra & MVC
 ===

-## SWBATs
+## Students Will Be Able To s

-* Explain the Model View Controller (MVC) pattern and give an example
+* Explain the MVC pattern and give an example
 * Explain how web frameworks (like Sinatra) use the MVC pattern and why
 * Define 'convention over configuration'
-* Implement one model that inherit from ActiveRecord
+* Implement one model that inherits from ActiveRecord
 * Implement one controller to route and process requests
   * Demonstrate how the params hash changes and where the data comes from
 * Implement ERB template and get it to render data from controller and model